algbio/br-index-mems/README.md

 ## News

-New features in this fork:
+This is fork of br-index by Yuma Arakawa, adding support for MEM finding:

 - Support for finding maximal exact matches (MEMs) between a set of query patterns and a text
 - Support for finding MEMS between a set of query patterns and an elastic founder graph

-## About
+## About the root repository

-This repository provides the __bi-directional__ r-index (_br-index_).
+The root repository provides the __bi-directional__ r-index (_br-index_).

 The r-index is the compressed text index which supports efficient count(P) and locate(P).
-Its uses O(r) words of space, whose r is the number of equal-letter runs in BWT of the text.
+Its uses O(r) words of space, where r is the number of equal-letter runs in BWT of the text.

-The br-index we have proposed is achieved by using the mechanism of the r-index but adding new structures.
+The br-index is achieved by using the mechanism of the r-index but adding new structures.
 It allows for bi-directional extension of patterns, _left-extension_ and _right-extension_.
 Also, you can locate all the occurrences of the current pattern at any step of the search.

 ## System Requirements